-Tarek Akhrass is a Vice President in the Investment Banking Division of Guggenheim KBBO Partners.
+Tarek Akhrass is a Director in the Investment Banking Division of Guggenheim KBBO Partners.
 He has multiple years of investment banking experience in the region.
-Prior to joining Guggenheim KBBO Partners in 2015, Tarek Akhrass spent five years with the investment banking department of SHUAA Capital, the Dubai-based regional investment bank, working out the Dubai and Riyadh offices where he assisted in the execution of regional IPO, M&A and other corporate advisory mandates.
+Prior to joining Guggenheim KBBO Partners, Tarek Akhrass spent five years with the investment banking department of SHUAA Capital, the Dubai-based regional investment bank, working out the Dubai and Riyadh offices where he assisted in the execution of regional IPO, M&A and other corporate advisory mandates.
 He played a key role in the successful execution and placement of the initial public offering of Emirates REIT, the first public offering and listing of a real estate investment trust in the region.
 Prior to his work in investment banking, he spent two years as an equity research analyst with SHUAA Capital assisting in coverage of regional equities.
 He received a B.A. in Finance from the American University of Beirut.

 © 2019 Guggenheim KBBO Partners Limited.
 All rights reserved.
 Guggenheim, Guggenheim Partners and Innovative Solutions.
 Enduring Values. are trademarks of Guggenheim Capital, LLC.